CataXOmi/ShowroomManagement/README.md

-# Managementul unui Showroom Auto
+# Auto Showroom Management
+For this project I used Java, Spring framework and HTML, CSS and JavaScript